 So how are you going to celebrate your accomplishment?

-Okay so maybe you're not going to go out and buy something new or throw a party.
-But just patting yourself on the back or recognizing that you are working hard on this.
+Okay so maybe you’re not going to go out and buy something new or throw a party.
+But you could pat yourself on the back to recognize that you are working hard on this.

 Try taking a before and after picture.
 This will surely help you see what you’ve accomplished.
 Just grab your phone before you set the timer and snap a picture.
 Go through the stuff, clean up, and end your session with another picture.
 Before you know it, you’ll have your before, during, and after pictures.

-If you are ready to start the decluttering process on your own, it's time to download the 20 Minute Decluttering Cheat Sheet that I've put together for you.
+If you are ready to start the decluttering process on your own, it’s time to download the Declutter in 20 Checklist that I’ve put together for you.
 All you need to do is click the button below to get your own free copy.

 Thanks for stopping by!